Abundance of Energy

 So a lawn mower and supplies were shopped for, purchased and brought home.
 My paper route reputation made it relatively easy to get my first few customers.
 My little business grew as did my modest bank account.
 Soon, I had to stop taking customers.
 Eleven lawns, two of them were a 1/3 to 1/2 acre in size and kept me very busy.
 Now-a-days, Electric lawn mowers are a great alternative to gas powered.
 I had grown up using gas powered mowers all my life so this was such a change!

 It was not long before the lawn mower needed some maintenance.
 That was when my father took me out to teach me a few key things about how to keep up power engines and mowers.
 He showed me how to clean the air filter and re-oil the filer.
 He taught me how to gap the spark plug, re-tighten the wheels, then check all the bolts and nuts for the correct tension.
 Then, just as I thought we were done, the lesson was shared.
+Now that there are companies like Reel Rollers out there, no one has to struggle with looking for relevant parts and finding the perfect lawn mower for their garden.
+But it was different back in the day.

 Time to sharpen the lawn mower blade and my father, as a Master Machinist, was no slouch when it came to working with his hands and with metal.
 His home tool kit was far from average as was his skill set.
 At one point, he had been tasked to join a team and work for the National Aeronautics and Space Administration (NASA) where he had to sign off on the official secrets act of the day.
 Then he helped build and assemble two satellites over a 18 month period for the then “space race.”